Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/18 - Fat Code Refactoring Techniques/README.md

 Skill Description
 ----------
-Fat Code Refactoring Techniques
+It is very important that we know how to refactor code.
+This outcome touches on some best practices as well as refactoring techniques that are useful while building a rails application.

 Outputs
 ----------
-Write a blog post on refactoring techniques.
+- Write a blog post on refactoring techniques.
-Implement these techniques in checkpoints and simulation projects.
+- Implement these techniques in checkpoints and simulation projects.

 ----------
 ## **Knowledge**